 Spondylocostal Dysostosis (SCD) and Spondylothoracic Dysostosis (STD)

 Segmentation is essential for the development of vertebrate animals, and occurs through somitogenesis.
 The notch signaling pathway is a crucial regulator of this process.
 Spondylocostal Dysostosis (SCD) and Spondylothoracic Dysostosis (STD) are caused by mutations in genes encoding components of the notch signaling pathway.
 They are characterized by severe abnormalities in vertebrae and intercostal muscles.
 SCD and STD are categorized into abnormal vertebral segmentation (AVS) disorders.

 Hajdu Cheney Syndrome

-NOTCH 2 gene lead to the development of a rare condition called Hajdu-Cheney.
+Mutations in the NOTCH 2 gene lead to the development of a rare condition called Hajdu-Cheney.
 The primary manifestations of this condition are focal bone destruction and osteoporosis.
 Other features of this condition include craniofacial abnormalities, renal cysts, cleft palate and cardiac defects.
-Brain Tumors

 Dysregulation of the Notch signaling pathway is associated with the development of human malignancies such as T-cell leukaemia, breast and colon related carcinomas, and cervical cancer.
 Recently, it was observed that Notch pathway plays a role in brain tumorigenesis.
 Expression of abnormal Notch ligand was observed from human tumors of glial origin in a recent study.